Cohere Technologies

-Cohere Technologies is a telecoms software company based in San Jose, California that develops technology for boosting the network performance of 4G and 5G spectrum in wireless networks.
-Cohere holds the patents for the Orthogonal Time Frequency Space (OTFS) 2D modulation technique used to improve the performance of 4G and 5G networks and is being considered as a waveform for the future 6G wireless standard.
+Cohere Technologies is a telecommunications software company based in San Jose, California that develops technology for boosting the network performance of 4G and 5G spectrum in wireless networks.
+Founded in 2011, Cohere holds the patents for the Orthogonal Time Frequency Space (OTFS) 2D modulation technique used to improve the performance of 4G and 5G networks and is being considered as a waveformand develops the Universal Spectrum Multiplier (USM) software for enhancing spectral efficiency in mobile networks.

+Cohere is the creator of Pulsone Technology, a product family focused on Integrated Sensing and Communications (ISAC) networks and Non-Terrestrial Networks (NTN), based on the Zak-OTFS waveform.

 History

 Cohere Technologies was founded in 2011 by Shlomo Rakib, a serial entrepreneur, and Ronny Hadani, an associate professor of mathematics at the University of Texas, Austin.
-The pair patented the OTFS waveform in 2010.
+The pair patented the OTFS waveform in 2010.The company initially focused on developing OTFS modulation technology, a two-dimensional representation of the wireless channel designed to provide stable wireless service under various channel conditions.

-Ray Dolan, co-founder of Flarion Technologies (acquired by Qualcomm in 2006), joined Cohere Technologies as the company's chairman and CEO in October 2018.
+Raymond Dolan, co-founder of Flarion Technologies (acquired by Qualcomm in 2006), joined Cohere Technologies as the company's chairman and CEO in October 2018.

 Cohere Technologies' first trials of OFTS with a carrier took place at Telefónica in 2018.

 In 2018, the company changed its focus to the use of Delay-Doppler-based channel detection, estimation and prediction, as well as precoding software to improve 4G and 5G wireless systems with its Universal Spectrum Multiplier software.

-In 2020, Cohere Technologies won a GSMA GLOMO award for "Best Network Software Breakthrough," and was also shortlisted for the award in 2023.
+In 2020, Cohere Technologies won a GSMA GLOMO award for "Best Network Software Breakthrough," and was also shortlisted for the award in 2023.In 2026, Cohere Technologies won a GSMA GLOMO award for "Best Mobile Technology Breakthrough.

-In February 2023, Cohere announced a collaboration with telecommunications company Mavenir.
-Cohere will assist Mavenir in its transition to open RAN technology, including OTFS.
+In February 2023, Cohere announced a collaboration with Mavenir to support the transition to Open RAN technology.

-Cohere co-announced the Multi-G O-RAN initiative in April 2023 in collaboration with Intel, Juniper Networks, Mavenir and VMware.
-The initiative will provide frameworks and interfaces to support the coexistence of 4G, 5G, and other waveforms in the future.
-Carriers supporting the initiative include Vodafone, Telstra, and Bell Canada.
+In April 2023, the company co-announced the Multi-G O-RAN initiative with Intel, Juniper Networks, Mavenir, and VMware, supported by carriers including Vodafone, Telstra, and Bell Canada.

+On October 20, 2025, Cohere launched Pulsone Technology as a distinct product family targeting ISAC and NTN applications.
+The technology is based on the Zak-OTFS waveform.

+In March 2026, Cohere Technologies joined the OCUDU Ecosystem Foundation, a Linux Foundation initiative to accelerate open source AI-RAN innovation.The Open Centralized Unit Distributed Unit (OCUDU) initiative was formed with the goal of creating an open and multi-vendor software-driven ecosystem.

 Cohere currently holds more than 300 patents relating to 4G, 5G, and OTFS.

 Co-founder Shlomo Rakib currently serves as Cohere's CTO.